 There are two pathways for students pursuing Professional Certification:

-1) Complete the Professional Certification minor, which consists of seven courses and two electives.
-The core courses are ED 213 or ED 215, ED 231, ED 374, ED 431; one practicum (351 or 355); and the Senior Student Teaching sequence (ED 433 and ED 437).
+1) Complete the Professional Certification minor, which consists of nine courses: ED 201, ED 213 or ED 215, ED 351, ED 374, ED 431, ED 433, ED 437, ED 498a, and ED 498b.
 In addition, students must complete a major in a department or program that corresponds to a field in which Colby offers certification.
 Note: ED 437, offered during the spring semester of the senior year, requires that professional certification candidates teach full time (8 a.m.-2 p.m., Monday-Friday).
 Other Colby courses cannot conflict with this daily commitment.

 Students who complete Colby’s professional certification program are eligible to apply for teacher licensure in Maine for secondary public school teaching (grades 7-12) in the following fields: English, social studies, life science, physical science, and mathematics.
 In addition, licensure is available for grades K-12 in French, German, and Spanish.